Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Dynamics of resonance capture and stability

-If convergent migration is too rapid, the planets directly bypass the resonance without reaching the equilibrium state.
+If convergent migration occurs too rapidly, the planets directly bypass the resonance without reaching the equilibrium state.
 As migration slows down, the effect of eccentricity damping becomes significant.
-Strong e-damping has two consequences: the planet resonant interaction gets weaken and semimajor axis decays due to orbital circularization.
-When the orbital decay surpasses the resonant term, the planets will no longer remain in resonance.
-In this regard, planets cannot get capture when $\tau_{\rm e}$ and/or $\tau_{\rm a}$ are short.
-No trap occurs in the upper and left part of Figure \ref{fig:illustration}.
+Strong e-damping has two effects.
+First, it causes a reduction in planet's eccentricity, weakening the resonant interaction, since the resonant term is tied to planet's eccentricity (\eqref{n_eq}).
+Furthermore, the semi-major axis also decays due to orbital circularization.
+If the magnitude of such orbital decay term surpasses the resonant term, the planets will no longer remain in resonance.
+In this regard, planets cannot be captured when $\tau_{e}$ and/or $\tau_{\rm m}$ are short.
+No trap occurs in the upper and left parts of Figure \ref{fig:illustration}.

-When planets are trapped in resonance, the stability is related to the degree of eccentricity excitation.
-The damping effect ($\tau_{\rm e}$) reduces the planet's eccentricity, leading the system stable.
-On the other hand, convergent migration ($\tau_{\rm a}$) brings planets closer together, in turn exciting their eccentricities.
-Consequently, the relative eccentricity damping $\tau_{\rm a}/\tau_{\rm e}$ is the key parameter affecting the stability.
-As can be seen from top to bottom of Figure \ref{fig:illustration}, system tends to be more unstable as $\tau_{\rm a}/\tau_{\rm e}$ decreases.
+When planets are trapped in resonance, the long-term stability of the system is related to the degree of eccentricity excitation.
+The damping effect ($\tau_{e}$) reduces the planet's eccentricity, making the system stable.
+On the other hand, convergent migration ($\tau_{\rm m}$) brings planets closer together, in turn exciting their eccentricities.
+Consequently, the relative eccentricity damping $\tau_{\rm m}/\tau_{e}$ is the key parameter in determining the stability.
+As can be seen from the top to the bottom of Figure \ref{fig:illustration}, the system tends to be more unstable as $\tau_{\rm m}/\tau_{e}$ decreases.

-For the small inner planet case shown in Figure \ref{fig:q_ll_1}, if the relative damping $\tau_{\rm a}/\tau_{\rm e}$ is sufficiently strong, the resonant trapping is statically stable, and the final state of the system stays at a fixed point in the phase space (stable trap regime).
-As the relative damping weakens (Eq. \ref{stab_crit}), the fixed point becomes unstable, and the system's trajectory begins to oscillate around the fixed point.
+For the small inner planet case shown in Figure \ref{fig:q_ll_1}, if the relative damping $\tau_{\rm m}/\tau_{e}$ is sufficiently strong, the resonant trapping is statically stable, and the final state of the system stays at a fixed point in the phase space (stable trap regime).
+As the relative damping weakens (Eq. \ref{stab_crit}), the fixed point becomes unstable and the trajectory of the system begins to oscillate around the fixed point.
 It ultimately settles into a stable limit cycle (overstable trap).
-The limit cycle expands as $\tau_{\rm a}/\tau_{\rm e}$ continues to decrease.
-When the trajectory crosses the separatrix (Eq. \ref{esc_crit}), the system becomes dynamically unstable.
+The limit cycle expands as $\tau_{\rm m}/\tau_{e}$ continues to decrease.
+When the trajectory crosses the separatrix (Eq. \ref{esc_crit}), the system becomes unstable.
 In this regime, the oscillations grow over time and planets eventually leave resonance (escape).
 In contrast, for the case of a small outer planet shown in Figure \ref{fig:q_gg_1}, all traps are stable.